+44 2080 128 209

 • Visits to restaurants, museums, galleries etc during the trip

-• Fine selection of wines, beer and spirits for sale
+• A fine selection of wines, beer and spirits for sale

 • Travel to and from the vessel (including internal/domestic airfares)